Key Points

 As you identify recurring special causes and their sources, document them on a control plan so process operators know what to do if they see the special cause again.

-For our gage, the control plan could direct a worker to recalibrate the next time the screw thickness trends up, sending the process back to stability.
+For our Gage, the control plan could direct a worker to recalibrate the next time the screw thickness trends up, sending the process back to stability.

 Every process measure will show variation, you will never attain zero variability.
 Still, it is important to understand the nature of variability so that you can use it to better improve and control your process outcomes.